Pumpkin Pecan Waffle Cake

 Maple Buttercream

 1. In a mixing bowl, add butter and cream cheese.
-Mix on medium/high until smooth and combined.
+Mix on medium-high until smooth and combined.

-5. Place in the fridge to chill for about 1 – 2 hours.
+5. Refrigerate to chill for 1–2 hours.

 Butter Pecan Glaze